armsteadj1/react-plastic/README.md

   * accepts either: 02/2020 or 02/20.
 * `number` - A string for the card number that should appear on the card
 * `name` - A string for the name that should appear on the card
+* `cvc` - A string for the cvc that should appear front and back of the card
 * `back` - A boolean to show the back of the card

 ## Scaling